datachainlab/fabric-batch-chaincode/README.md

 The above points and (2) guarantees (3) under the assumption that an actor performs `Commit`.

+## TODO

+- [ ] Implement ChaincodeStubInterface for BatchState
+- [ ] Design for Msg authentication
+- [ ] Enhance integration with fabric-contract-api-go
+  - It should be possible to integrate it into an existing chaincode implementation with a few modifications

 ## Maintainers

 - [Jun Kimura](https://github.com/bluele)